franke333/SC2-umela-inteligence/README.md

 !IMPORTANT!

 You also need a folder named weights_folder which contains following folders (Easy, Medium, Hard, Very Hard, GG).
-There wil be stored weights of succesful neural networks.
+There will be stored weights of succesful neural networks.

 mojedata file is not mandatory to run the program